 Can I use an iPad other than the iPad Pro?

 Yes you can!
-However, you probably won't get quite the same results.
-The biggest differentiator is the Apple Pencil, and unfortunately it only works with the iPad Pro.
+However, you probably won't get quite the same results if you don't have an iPad you can use with an Apple Pencil.
+The Apple Pencil makes the biggest difference when it comes to lettering because it's so precise, and unfortunately it only works with the iPad Pro and the newest iPad.

-I don't have an iPad Pro.
+I don't have an iPad that works with an Apple Pencil.
 Which stylus do you recommend?

 Can I use your practice sheets on an iPhone?